eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide/index.md

 In this guide you will learn to use DUNE for basic smart contract development.
 You will learn to:
 * Launch a local EOS blockchain consisting of a single node
 * Create test accounts for smart contract deployment and use
-* Develop and deploy the Hello World contract (singleton version)
+* Develop and deploy the Hello World contract locally
 * Test your Hello World contract and get table information

 Before getting started with smart contract development, you need to learn about DUNE and how to install it on your platform.